koushik-bug/AL-MCCI/README.md

 jValue,1                 # Coupling constant.
 beta,38.61               # kT value of Boltzmann probability distribution function bondOrder,bondOrder-765.dat    # Node connection file name.
 This file carries specific information about the system restart,False            # About restarting status of the calculation.
-If a user wants to run the calculation from the last step of the previous calculation, the
+If the user wants to run the calculation from the last step of the previous calculation, the
-                         False " value needs to change to "True," and the second value is the file name of the last job's final configurations list.
+                         "False" value needs to be changed to "True," and the second value is the file name of the last job's final configurations list.
 ***endSetup***           # Last line of the setup file
 ```
 #### Connection file